-The directors have considered the availability of facilities as set out above, the relatively stable and regulated nature of the business, the forecast long term business plan, the consistent credit ratings of the Company, the existing and future forecasted covenant compliance of the Company, which includes the gearing ratio and the anticipated ability of the Company to be able to raise additional long term debt in the future.
+The directors have considered the availability of facilities as set out above, the relatively stable and regulated nature of the business, the forecast long term business plan, the consistent credit ratings of the Company, the existing and future forecasted covenant compliance of the Company, which includes the gearing ratio, the anticipated ability of the Company to be able to raise additional long term debt in the future and the ability of the parent undertaking to provide financial support.
 The directors have also assessed the principal risks discussed in the Strategic report (pages 30-33) in arriving at the going concern assumption for the preparation of the financial statements.